Architecture

 Single binary

-The EventKit bridge compiles directly into the Go binary via cgo. go build detects the .m file, invokes Clang to compile the Objective-C, and links the EventKit and Foundation frameworks.
+go-eventkit’s Objective-C code compiles directly into the Go binary via cgo. go build detects the .m files, invokes Clang to compile the Objective-C, and links the EventKit and Foundation frameworks.
 The result is a single binary with no external dependencies.

 This means go install github.com/BRO3886/rem/cmd/rem@latest works out of the box — no separate compilation step, no helper binaries to distribute.